ShieldOrder/process-layer-doctrine/README.md

 v0.1

 This repository contains a reference formulation of the Process Layer Doctrine and its descriptive applications.
-No authority, mandates, or prescriptions are asserted.
 Minor releases may clarify language or framing without changing core invariants.

 ## License